RuojiaTao/robot/README.md

         - Figuring out the input and output
         - Identifying issues that can happen in a real race
         - Watching the tutorial presentation of the package

+# Week 8 Part 2: Code Testing

+- Coding and Robot Testing:
+    - Producing Visualization of DATMO using RVIZ
+        - Confirming the DATMO outputs are accurate through RVIZ
+        - Visualizing real life outputs in the RVIZ
+        - Writing documentation for setting up ROS1_bridge and DATMO with our robot (For Team 2 to use)
+    - Understanding general output structure of DATMO
+        - x, y, z point arguments
+        - r, g, b, a color arguments

+# Week 8 Part 3: Communication

+- Communication with Team 2
+    - Connecting with Team 2 to let them know what is the output of the package
+        - Sending the DATMO research paper with annotations to better understand package
+    - Sending our DATMO documentation for how to run the package on a Jetson using a ROS1_bridge to Team 2